 A portion of your bakery’s business plan should be dedicated to industry analysis.
 Familiarizing yourself with industry trends, forecasts, and changes is a crucial step in strategic planning.
 For instance, did you know that according to IBISWorld, the Bakery Café market (bakeries that also serve complementary products for immediate consumption) has grown an average of 7.2 percent since 2009?
 IBISWorld also predicts that increased coffee consumption and high-quality menu items will drive revenue growth over the next few years.
 How will you incorporate this information into your business’s roadmap?

-Sometimes offering speciality (or niche) products can help you stand out from the crowd.
+Sometimes offering specialty (or niche) products can help you stand out from the crowd.
 If your city’s bakery marketspace is already crowded, then going the niche route may be your best bet.
 If there are many vegans in your city but few dining options available to them, then perhaps offering vegan baked goods could be your niche.
-Research the demographics of your region and get a sense of what baked speciality products might be in demand and add them into your bakery’s business plan.
+Research the demographics of your region and get a sense of what baked specialty products might be in demand and add them into your bakery’s business plan.

 Bring your bakery into the twenty-first century by leveraging technology.
 SaaS (software as a service) applications allow you to cut down on capital expenses by paying on a monthly basis instead of making a large upfront investment.
 Plus, they can help your business stay on track.
 Merchandising systems, invoicing tools, and inventory management applications can help make your business run more efficiently without breaking the bank.